lixuliu/Author-Contributions-CRediT/README.md

 ## Contribution Types

-The tool includes all 14 CRediT contribution types:
+The tool includes all 14 CRediT contribution types (as defined by the [CRediT taxonomy](https://credit.niso.org)):

 1. Conceptualisation
 2. Data curation